2024-UI-SP/isvg2geojson/README.md

  -i, --image         Flip the Y axis to use with Leaflet. (default: false)
 ~~~

-When working with image overlay maps, I reccommend using high 'tolerance' and low 'precision', such as
+When working with image overlay maps, I reccommend using high `tolerance` and low `precision`, such as

 ~~~
 $ ./bin/isvg2geojson -t=10000 -p=2 -i file.svg